SHORTER BIO

 Nadia's photography has been exhibited in several shows in the U.S., Cuba, and virtually.
 A fellow of the Callaloo Creative Writing Workshop, The Watering Hole, and the Poets & Writers Get the Word Out Publicity Incubator, she holds a PhD and an MFA in Creative Writing from the University of Mississippi.
 She currently resides in Mississippi, where she teaches creative writing to youth and adult writers.

-Nadia has received several awards and honors including a 2024 Mississippi STAR Teacher Award, 2024 Artist Mini-Grant from the Mississippi Arts Commission, a 2024 Vance Fellowship from the Natchez Literary and Cinema Celebration, the 2023 Poet of the Year Honoree of the Haitian Creatives Digital Awards, a 2020 semifinalist position in the 92Y Discovery Poetry Contest, a 2020 Mississippi Institute of Arts and Letters photography award nomination, and the 2019 honorable mention poetry prize from the Hurston/Wright College Writers Award.
-She has also received award nominations for the Pushcart Prize, Best of the Net Anthology, and the 2020 Mississippi Institute of Arts and Letters Award in photography.
-A Callaloo Creative Writing Workshop fellow and Watering Hole fellow, she has also previously been mentored by Carrie Mae Weems in an independent scholars fellowship program for early-career scholars and visual artists of color.
+Her honors include a 2024 Mississippi STAR Teacher Award, a 2024 Artist Mini-Grant from the Mississippi Arts Commission, a 2024 Vance Fellowship from the Natchez Literary and Cinema Celebration, and recognition as 2023 Poet of the Year by the Haitian Creatives Digital Awards.
+She was also a semifinalist in the 92Y Discovery Poetry Contest and has received nominations for the Pushcart Prize and Best of the Net Anthology.
+A fellow of the Callaloo Creative Writing Workshop and The Watering Hole, she was also mentored by Carrie Mae Weems in an independent scholars program for early-career artists of color.